eirikba/ebakup/README.md

 errors that can't be detected.
 And when such an error is found, the "untrusted" part of the backup will be quite small.

+These block checksums are checked every time a block is read, so no action will ever be taken on corrupt data.

 Similarly, every item added to the content store has its checksum (also currently sha-256) stored.
 Thus undetectable corruptions to the content of files are also extremely unlikely.
+There's currently no verification of these checksums.
+Personally, I sometimes run a full recursive diff on my content storages as a simple form of corruption detection.

 So what happens when things do get corrupt?
 If ebakup's support for multiple copies of backups have been used, hopefully there should be